A NOTE FOR YOUR DIARY:

 Young artists join us

 This year Bishop Cornish and Burraton Primary Schools were also invited to show their skills at portraying the many ways human activity, waste plastic and pollution impact on the marine environment which is so important to us here in the south west.
 An enthusiastic response was received from the children who produced two large artworks on display in the upstairs gallery at Ashtorre until September 9th.
-One group based their work on 'Duffy’s Lucky Escape' by children's author Ellie Jackson from Looe whilst the other group researched, identified and then illustrated the many types of single-use plastic that finds its way into our waters.
+One group based their work on 'Duffy’s Lucky Escape' by children's author Ellie Jackson from Looe whilst the other group researched, identified and then illustrated the many types of single-use plastic that finds its way into our oceans.

 'Art in Pieces' - an interactive event